openshift/microshift/docs/getting_started.md

 Download the [Red Hat Enterprise Linux 8.6 DVD ISO](https://developers.redhat.com/content-gateway/file/rhel-8.6-x86_64-dvd.iso) image for the x86_64 architecture from [Red Hat Developer](https://developers.redhat.com/products/rhel/download) site and copy the file to the `/var/lib/libvirt/images` directory.
 > Other architectures, versions or flavors of operating systems are not supported.
 For this setup, only use the RHEL 8.6 DVD image for x86_64 architecture.

+Download the OpenShift pull secret from the https://console.redhat.com/openshift/downloads#tool-pull-secret page and save it into the `~/.pull-secret.json` file.

 ## Bootstrap MicroShift